 I visited Majuli, one of the world’s largest river islands, way back in February but somehow never wrote about it on the blog although I wrote one elsewhere.
 I am still toying with the idea of a bigger piece on it.
-But as of now, I am doing this short one on Notun Chamaguri Xatra (Satra), the center of Majuli’s mask making culture.
+But as of now, I am doing this short one on Notun Chamaguri Xatra (Samaguri Satra), the center of Majuli’s mask-making culture.

-For the uninitiated, a Satra (Pronounced differently in Assamese, which cannot be written in this script, which is why sometimes people use X instead of S to indicate that) is a Vashnavite monastery prevalent in Assam that also acts as a cultural center of its locality.
-For more details of this 500 year old tradition, you can check this wiki.
+For the uninitiated, a Satra (Pronounced differently in the Assamese, which cannot be written in this script, which is why sometimes people use X instead of S to indicate that and write it as Xatra) is a Vashnavite monastery prevalent in Assam that also acts as a cultural center of its locality.
+For more details of this 500-year-old tradition, you can check this wiki.

 I was cycling through the island, without trying too hard to do anything in particular.
 I visited some of its bigger Xatras but found them to be too big and institutionalized for spending some quiet time.
-I decided to visit Chamaguri (pronounced more like “Samoguri”) because I was told that it was a smaller one, focused on one particular craft.
+I decided to visit Chamaguri (pronounced more like “Samoguri or Samaguri”) because I was told that it was a smaller one, focused on one particular craft.